 This is Anzali; a port city in the margins of the Caspian Sea.
-When I saw this city, I discovered myself in it; though I was not even born there.
-As I wandered around it constantly on different days and seasons, I found it a lonely city.
-I saw the city in rainy days, looked at the people closely .
-I focused on this geographic site, and as I encountered certain issues and faced the existing elements in the city, I came across a rather unconventional conversation; I encountered decay and dampness in addition to grayish and gloomy people.
-I then realized that the body of this city, including the architecture, buildings, benches, alleys, streets, shops, docks and the beaches speak for what is called Anzali, way beyond the words spoken by the people.
+Somehow when I saw this city, I discovered myself in it; though I was not even born there.
+I wandered around it on different days and seasons, I found it a lonely city.
+I saw the city in rainy days, looked at the people closely and even watched it keenly in its reckless silence.
+Once I focused accurately on this geographic site, and as I encountered certain issues and faced the existing elements in the city, I came across a rather unconventional conversation